Economics, Analytics & International Business

-Economics like all the other social sciences is increasingly required to acknowledge complexity and uncertainty as well as to engage in and draw on other disciplines.
+Economics, like all the other social sciences, is increasingly required to acknowledge complexity and uncertainty as well as to engage in and draw on other disciplines.
 Our research group values the diverse ways contemporary society can be explored by economists and this is reflected in the range and scope of our work.
-This encompasses the analysis of financial market efficiencies, the conduct of monetary policy in low interest rate environments and work on improving understanding of the role of social systems and networks in economic decision making and outcomes.
-We conduct research relevant to and influential on policy in local and national government and business, drawing on disciplines in strategy, governance and development studies.
+This encompasses a wide range of topics the analysis of financial market efficiencies, the conduct of monetary policy in low interest rate environments and work on improving understanding of the role of social systems and networks in economic decision making and outcomes.
+EAIB conducts research relevant to and influential on policy in local and national government and business, drawing on disciplines that intersect with strategy, governance and development studies.

 Neil Barnett, Professor Steven Griggs and Professor Richard Freeman (2017) Doing Local Politics in Scotland: Councillors, Officers and Communities; commissioned report for the Association of Public Service Excellence (APSE), July; £15,000 allocated between Leeds Beckett (£7,500) and De Montfort